charusat09/letschat/README.md

 * bin/setup
 * rails s

-Please feel free to fork this repo to add new features.
-I would love suggestions and comments on this app.
+<i> Please feel free to fork this repo to add new features.
+I would love suggestions and comments on this app. </i>